RudolphRiedel/FT800-FT813/README.md

 The examples in the "example_projects" drawer are for use with AtmelStudio7.
 For Arduino I am using PlatformIO with Visual Studio Code.

 The platform the code is compiled for is automatically detected thru compiler flags in EVE_target.h.
-This is the only file that should need editing to customize the library to your needs.

-- Select the TFT attached by enabling one of the pre-defined setups in EVE_config.h.
+- Select the TFT attached by enabling one of the pre-defined setups in EVE_config.h
 - Provide the pins used for Chip-Select and Power-Down in EVE_target.h for the target configuration you are using

 When compiling for AVR you need to provide the clock it is running at in order to make the _delay_ms() calls used to initialise the TFT work with the intended timing.
-For other plattforms you need to provide a DELAY_MS(ms) function that works between 1ms and 56ms at least and is at least not performing these delays shorter than requested.
+For other plattforms you need to provide a DELAY_MS(ms) function that works at least between 1ms and 56ms and is not performing these delays shorter than requested.
-The DELAY_MS(ms) is only used during initialisation of the FT8xx/BT8xx See EVE_target.h for examples.
+The DELAY_MS(ms) is only used during initialisation of the FT8xx/BT8xx.
+See EVE_target.h for examples.

 In Addition you need to initialise the pins used for Chip-Select and PowerDown in your hardware correctly to output.
 Plus setup the SPI accordingly, mode-0, 8-bit, MSB-first, not more than 11MHz for the init.
+A couple of targets already have a function EVE_init_spi() in EVE_target.c.

 A word of "warning", you have to take a little care yourself to for example not send more than 4kB at once to the command co-processor or to not generate display lists that are longer than 8kB.